Jimmy Gallagher

-James J. Gallagher (June 7, 1901 – October 7, 1971) was a soccer right wing midfielder who spent eleven seasons in the American Soccer League.
-Born in Scotland, he was a member of the U.S. soccer teams at the 1930 FIFA World Cup and 1934 FIFA World Cup.
+James J. Gallagher (June 7, 1901 – October 7, 1971) was a soccer player who played as a midfielder and spent eleven seasons in the American Soccer League.
+Born in Scotland, he was a member of the United States national team at the 1930 FIFA World Cup and 1934 FIFA World Cup.
 Gallagher was inducted into the National Soccer Hall of Fame in 1986.

 Youth

 Gallagher moved to the U.S. with his mother when he was twelve, settling in New York City.
 When he was seventeen, he signed with Tebo Yacht Basin F.C. of the New York State League.
 In 1920, Tebo lost to Brooklyn Robins Dry Dock in the third round of the National Challenge Cup.
 However, the team won the 1920-1921 league and league cup titles.

 Professional career

 In 1921, Gallagher, and teammate Albert Mitchell, moved to J&P Coats of the newly formed American Soccer League (ASL), spending two seasons with the team.
 J&P Coats won the 1922-1923 league title but lost in the semifinals of the 1923 National Challenge Cup to eventual winner Paterson F.C.